EricssonResearch/calvin-base/extras/install/readme.md

-# Brief Introduction to Calvin & CalvinScript
+# Installation and Getting Started

 ## Installation